MrMorfus/database_admin/mssql/README.md

 * Tracely_Default_objs      - enable the default trace and start collecting object info
 * Audit_logins              - stored procedures to execute for logins
 * Audit_roles               - stored procedure to execute for roles
+* QueryAD                   - main script to execute to find AD users and their groups
+* QueryADGroupMembers       - stored procedure used by the query script
+* QueryADGroups             - stored procedure used by the query script
 *